Blumlaut/EasyAdmin-docs/docs/discordbot.md

 ![](assets/discordappcreation.gif)

+> The Bot **requires** all Privileged Gateway Intents to be enabled, having these disabled will cause the bot to fail to start and trigger a `Privileged intent provided is not enabled or whitelisted` error.

 ## Inviting the bot

 > If you are getting 401 errors, kick the Bot and invite it again using this link.